juicedata/juicefs/docs/en/cache_management.md

 --dir-entry-cache value  dir entry cache timeout in seconds (default: 1)
 ```

 JuiceFS caches attributes, file entries, and directory entries in kernel for 1 second by default to improve lookup and getattr performance.
-When clients on multiple nodes are using the same file system at the same time, the metadata cached in kernel can only be expired by time.
+When clients on multiple nodes are using the same file system, the metadata cached in kernel will only be expired by time.
 That is, in an extreme case, it may happen that node A modifies the metadata of a file (e.g., `chown`) and accesses it through node B without immediately seeing the update.
 Of course, when the cache expires, all nodes will eventually be able to see the changes made by A.

 ### Metadata Cache in Client